Website VS Web Apps: What’s the difference?

 Web apps can look very similar to websites at first glance; afterall, they are accessed the same way, within a web browser, they present the user a collection of visual and text-based content and, like websites, they are very versatile in their functionality and type.

 The first difference comes when we talk about how they are built.
-While both have a frontend side of things that can be built with the usual culprits (HTML, CSS frameworks and JS frameworks), web apps depend on a sturdy backend and database.
-These two are required because web apps require (in general) authentication, authentication based on both server-side and client-side scripts to present information.
-As Mary MacPherson notes, in web apps, “data can be referenced, stored, and accessed through a customized interface to simplify the delivery of information to your customer.”
+While both have a frontend side of things that can be built with the usual culprits (HTML, CSS frameworks, and JS frameworks), websites vs web applications differ in that web apps depend on a sturdy backend and database.
+These two are required because web apps generally require authentication, based on both server-side and client-side scripts to present information.
+As Mary MacPherson notes, in web apps, ‘data can be referenced, stored, and accessed through a customized interface to simplify the delivery of information to your customer.’
 (Medium, 2019)

 You can already notice that there’s a lot more interactivity going on; that’s because web apps are very dynamic.
 Very dynamic, very complex, very versatile and way more difficult to build, requiring an experienced team of software developers to create them ( you know, like these guys).
 Some of the most popular web apps are social media platforms like Twitter, Facebook, Youtube and even GMail.